jonathan-luo/logical-clocks/notebook.md

 Each time the `server()` thread detects a new connection attempt, it spawns a new consumer thread responsible for socket message reception.

 ### Consumer Thread
 As each machine has two "neighbor" machines, each machine will spawn 2 consumer threads, and as permitted in the assignment specification, each `consumer()` thread listens for and loads messages at system speed, not the randomly chosen tick rate of the virtual machines.
-It loads these messages into the global message queue (implemented as a python `list`).
+It loads these messages into the global message queue (implemented as a Python `list`).

 ### Producer Thread
 The `producer()` function takes in a client and server information, a log file name, and a thread number.
 The function defines the producer (client) logic by doing the following: